There are two theories about what lies behind the intensifying campaign of repression directed at the media and political opposition in Swaziland.

 The Makhubu trial has attracted world attention: US ambassador Makila James has voiced concerns about human rights in Swaziland and made a symbolic appearance at the court hearing.

 The other theory is that there is a longer-term project by King Mswati to use Lesotho-born chief justice Michael Ramodibedi to roll back any democratic gains made by Swaziland’s new Constitution.
+Mswati has no intrinsic interest in advancing constitutional values.
+Freedom of expression and the rule of law threaten his absolute power and lavish lifestyle, so he subverts them.

 The scandal is that South Africa does nothing to rein in Mswati and his despotic lieutenants.
 South Africa’s high commissioner in Mbabane, Happy Mahlangu, has claimed that Swaziland is a democratic state of a different kind, and a multiparty system should not be forced on the Swazi people.